ArhanChaudhary/NAND/README.md

 *taken from the [Nand to Tetris lecture slides](https://drive.google.com/file/d/1BexrNmdqYhKPkqD_Y81qNAUeyfzl-ZtO/view).*

-Compared to your 16 GiB MacBook, NAND has a meager 4 KiB RAM, a ratio of 0.00002%!
-In spite of this, [it was able to take us to the moon](https://www.metroweekly.com/2014/07/to-the-moon-and-back-on-4kb-of-memory/), so who's to say NAND can't either.
+Compared to your 16 GiB MacBook, NAND enjoys a meager 4 KiB of RAM, a ratio of *0.00002%*!
+In spite of this, [it was enough to take us to the moon](https://www.metroweekly.com/2014/07/to-the-moon-and-back-on-4kb-of-memory/), so who's to say NAND can't either.

 The Jack OS reserves 14,336 memory addresses of the 4 KiB for the heap, a number that is abnormally small.
-This is why it's so important to ensure complex Jack applications manage their memory efficiently.
-If you're overly ambitious, you might run out of heap memory thus completely impeding development of your program.
+This is why it's so important to ensure complex Jack applications allocate and deallocate their memory efficiently.
+If you're overly ambitious, you might run out of heap memory and be forced to completely rewrite your data types and logic.

 The hardware reserves 8,192 memory addresses of the 4 KiB for the screen.
 Each bit of each address linearly maps to a corresponding pixel on the provided 512x256 screen, in [LSb 0 bit numbering](https://en.wikipedia.org/wiki/Bit_numbering#LSb_0_bit_numbering).